sameerdatta93/capstone-internal-external-project/README.txt

 	- Blue Ocean (optional: just for better viewing)

 Steps:
-We will be continuing considering prod as the branch/pipeline.
+We will be continuing here considering prod as the branch/pipeline.
 1. Open Global credentials in Jenkins and add below configs:
 	i.
 Create Username and Password entry - credentials shared separately over chat - use id as 'sd-dockerhub-creds' which adding credential.
 (This is for Docker) ii.
 Create AWS credentials using id as 'sd-aws-creds-prod'.
 (If needed for dev we could create 'sd-aws-creds-dev')